Germany's SAP may speed up shift to the cloud

 Hagemann-Snabe said the fact SAP was based in Germany, which has some of the most stringent data protection laws, was "absolutely" an advantage in winning new business in Europe and countries such as China.

-"I think we have the benefit of being global in the sense that we actually have data centres in all regions," he said.
+"I think we have the benefit of being global in the sense that we actually have data centers in all regions," he said.

 The New York Post apologized early on Sunday hours after its app was apparently hacked with what was reported to be alerts about President Donald Trump.